chandlerlucius/linux-dashboard/README.md

 It is encased in a Java wrapper using websockets to provide the html with constantly updating data.

 Once downloaded and extracted it can be run like so:
-mvn clean install -DskipTests; java -jar target/dashboard-0.0.1-SNAPSHOT.jar
+./mvnw clean install -DskipTests; java -jar target/linux-dashboard-0.0.1-SNAPSHOT.jar

-The jar is also supplied if you just want to run it in:
+The most recent jar is also supplied if you just want to run it:
-java -jar target/dashboard-0.0.1-SNAPSHOT.jar
+java -jar target/linux-dashboard-0.0.1-SNAPSHOT.jar

+This project is also in a plug-and-play fashion.
+Meaning you can port it to your existing project by doing the following:
+1. Copy all file from src/main/resources/static into your resources directory
+2. Copy src/main/java/com/utils/dashboard/DashboardWebSocket.java (Handles exposing the /websocket endpoint and the web socket code) into your project
+3. Copy src/main/java/com/utils/dashboard/DashboardServlet.java (Handles exposing the /dashboard endpoint servlet to forward the html to the browser)

 Tech Stack:
 * Bash
+* Javascript
 * Java
 * HTML5
 * CSS3
-* JS

 Frameworks:
 * Spring / Spring Boot (Embedded tomcat for fast deployment)
-* Java WebSocket API (Constant pushing for continuous results)
+* Java WebSocket API (Constant server -> client pushing for continuous results)
 * Materialize (Responsive web design framework)

 Live Example: